 One of the biggest concerns around 401(k) plans is over the fees related to investments.
 Often, the amount of money paid to a mutual fund admin, the use of proprietary funds on one plan or using expensive shares are issues that will get attention for impropriety.
 In fact, the selection of mutual funds simply because the plan sponsor offers those funds or the fact that the mutual fund may reduce admin costs are not good reasons for choosing investment vehicles for the retirement plan.

 If an employer wants to completely protect themselves under section 404(c), the employer must be sure to keep accurate and complete documentation, take minutes from all plan investment decision making, and track investment education materials that have been provided to plan participants.
 This allows the employer to evidence from the records their protection from liability.

 If you need help understanding 404(c), you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts on the top 5 percent to its site.
-Lawyers from UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers from UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.